intelliot/x-address-proposal/src/README.md

 The result is referred to as an Extended Address or X Address.

+Conveniently, when intended for use with the production XRP Ledger, addresses encoded in this format are defined to start with the letter X. This reduces the learning curve since X addresses will be immediately identifiable, even by users who are hearing of them for the first time.

 ## Motivation

 Although flexible, destination tags suffer from several drawbacks.